-While the UAE Navy will always be the Company's main customer, and indeed ADSB was set up to be a strategic national asset for the UAE, ADSB continues to explore opportunities to reduce the dependence on UAEN and diversify into other markets, including a greater emphasis on export sales.
-This will help to smooth the effects of the ship building cycle and improve profitability.
+While the UAE Navy (UAEN) will always be the Company's main customer, and indeed ADSB was set up to be a strategic national asset for the UAE, ADSB is now demonstrating the results of its expansion strategy which will reduce the dependence on the UAEN and enable the Company to pass the benefits back to the domestic customer in terms of expanded design capability, enhanced production and maintenance capacity, and economies of scale.

 I would like to take this opportunity to thank our wise leadership for their patronage, and for their continuous support of ADSB.
-I also wish to thank our Board of Directors for their invaluable direction and guidance, our esteemed customers and partners for their trust, and finally, our senior management and staff for their dedication and commitment towards ADSB's success amidst this prolonged Covid-19 pandemic.
+I also wish to thank our Board of Directors for their invaluable direction and guidance, our esteemed customers and partners for their trust, and finally, our management and staff for their dedication and commitment towards ADSB's success.